China seismic intensity scale

-The China seismic intensity scale is a national standard of the People's Republic of China used to measure seismic intensity.
-Similar to EMS-92 on which CSIS drew reference, seismic impacts are classified into 12 degrees of intensity, or liedu (烈度 (烈度, lièdù), literally "degrees of violence") in Roman numerals from I for insensible to XII for landscape reshaping.
+The China seismic intensity scale (CSIS) is a national standard of the People's Republic of China used to measure seismic intensity.
+Similar to the EMS-92 on which CSIS drew reference, seismic impacts are classified into 12 degrees of intensity, or liedu (烈度 (烈度, lièdù, degrees of violence)) in Roman numerals from I for insensible to XII for landscape reshaping.

-The scale was initially formalized by the China Earthquake Administration (CEA) in 1980, therefore often referred to by its original title as "China Seismic Intensity Scale (1980)".
-It was later revised, and adopted as a national standard, or Guobiao, series GB/T 17742-1999 by then National Quality and Technology Supervision Administration (now General Administration of Quality Supervision, Inspection, and Quarantine of P.R.C., AQSIQ) in 1999.
+The scale was initially formalized by the China Earthquake Administration (CEA) in 1980 and is therefore often referred to by its original title as "China Seismic Intensity Scale (1980)".
+It was later revised, and adopted as national standard (Guobiao) series GB/T 17742-1999 by the National Quality and Technology Supervision Administration (now the General Administration of Quality Supervision, Inspection, and Quarantine of P.R.C., AQSIQ) in 1999.

 The standard was set for revision not long before the 2008 Sichuan earthquake.

 Liedu scale

 Unlike the magnitude scales that objectively estimate the released seismic energy, liedu denotes how strongly an earthquake affects a specific place.
 It is determined by a combination of subjective evaluations (such as human senses and building damage) and objective kinetic measures.
-Building damage are further refined with a combination of descriptive qualifiers and a numeric evaluation process.
+Building damage is further specified with a combination of descriptive qualifiers and a numeric evaluation process.

 The following is an unofficial translation of the Appendix I of GB/T 17742-1999.